 Music, including the use of headphones, is not allowed during the work day in the field.
 We are here to concentrate on the archaeology, and be respectful of the settings we are working on.
 In the campground, be courteous to your colleagues and neighbors regarding the selection, volume, and hours when music or televisions are played.
 Most people will be going to bed early, so remember that any sound, including conversations, can carry a long way.
-Loud noise in crew houses after 10:00 pm on evenings when fieldwork is planned for the following morning will not be tolerated.
+Loud noise in crew areas after 10:00 pm will not be tolerated on evenings when fieldwork is planned for the following morning.